timrogers/devnest-android/README.md

 - tweets from the official DevNest account, @devnest
 - the agenda of the next event

+### What's new in version 1.0.1?

+This is just a quick update to mirror the version 1.0.1 for iPhone.
+I have changed the about screen slightly, and have fixed some problems with the @devnest and #devnest screens.
+I have added an alert to the #devnest screen explaining the lack of tweets, which is due to some problems that Twitter are having with their API.
+Version 1.1 is currently being planned, and you can view the plans in the readme of [devnest-iphone](http://www.github.com/timrogers/devnest-iphone).

 What resources are used in this project?
 ----------------------------------------